The Blue Shrimp

-The Blue Shrimp is a restaurant in Puerto Vallarta, in the Mexican state of Jalisco.
+The Blue Shrimp is a seafood restaurant in Zona Romántica, Puerto Vallarta, in the Mexican state of Jalisco.
+It was established on Morelos Street in 1999, and relocated to Playa de los Muertos in 2010.

 Description

 In her 2020 Moon guide for Puerto Vallarta, Madeline Milne describes The Blue Shrimp as a "sophisticated palapa-style restaurant with beautiful natural decor".
 The interior features "relics of ancient ships" and walls resembling reefs.
 Aquariums and blue lights also contribute to the nautical theme.
-The bathrooms are shaped like shells.
-In addition to shrimp, the menu features fish (including mahi mahi and tuna) and a salad bar.
+Fodor's says, The Blue Shrimp is a beautiful beachfront thatched-roof palapa restaurant right on the heart of the Zona Romántica.
+The restaurant specializes in seafood dishes.

 History

 The restaurant was established in 1999 and originally located on Morelos street.
 It relocated to Playa de los Muertos in 2010.
+The Blue Shrimp participated in Restaurant Week in 2018.

+Reception

+Debora Mestre included the restaurant in the website's 2023 overview of Puerto Vallarta's best bars and restaurants.
+The American Automobile Association has given The Blue Shrimp a three-diamond rating and has described the restaurant as "the spot for shrimp lovers".